wragge/srnsw-indexes/README.md

 This is a repository of data harvested from [NSW State Archives online indexes](https://www.records.nsw.gov.au/archives/collections-and-research/guides-and-indexes/indexes-a-z).
 Data from each index has been extracted from the web interface and saved as a single CSV-formatted file for easy download.

+See the [NSW State Archives](https://glam-workbench.github.io/nsw-state-archives/) section of the GLAM Workbench for full details of the harvesting process.

 The fields in each index are different.
 Some indexes are also linked to digitised records.
 In these cases, I've created a new column for the url of the digitised page.

+To explore the contents of the indexes, try the interactive [Index Explorer](https://mybinder.org/v2/gh/GLAM-Workbench/nsw-state-archives/master?urlpath=%2Fapps%2Findex-explorer.ipynb), live on Binder.

 A CSV file containing [basic details of each index](indexes.csv) has also been created.
 It includes the following fields: